RomannGolovin/MultiSentimentRecognition/README.md

 _output_: list - if emb_type = 'mean' then returns mean embeddings of every word of size [N], N refers to size of each  <br />embedding length.
 If emb_type = 'sequence' then returns list of idx of every word in sentence in embedding model of size [M], M refers to length of sentence <br />

 ## LSTM
-Here are some functions for using neural network models.
+Here are some functions for using neural network models. <br />
 **create_nn(use_embed_layer, embed_size, hidden_size, drop_rate, sequence_length, layer_type, bidir_flg, num_layers)** <br />
 use_embed_layer: boolean - flag of using nn.Embedding layer.
 If False then nn.Linear is used <br />
 embed_size: int - size of embed layer <br />